Gout Risk Factors: How high is your gout risk? Here, I’ve listed the major gout factors that increase your risk of this terrible disease.

 Under normal circumstances, the kidneys process and excrete excess uric acid from the body (via urine) leaving healthy levels circulating in the blood.

-So what factors increase your risk of gout?
+So what factors increase your risk?

 Foods contain compounds called purines that breakdown during your body’s metabolizing process, producing uric acid as a byproduct.
 Some foods are higher in purines than others so if your diet is high in purines then your uric acid levels can be elevated.